myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ### Connect board to Cayenne

 Now that our profile is setup, we can connect to Cayenne.
 To do so, click on the **Connect** button.
 This will establish a connection to Cayenne and it will also mimic our board coming online.
-Switching back to examining our browser, you'll find that the Connect screen will disappear and the default dashboard for our device will appear.
+Switching back to examining our browser, you'll find that the *Choose SDK and connect your device* screen will disappear and the default dashboard for our device will appear.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/MQTT.fx-3-profile-created.png" width="660" height="499" alt="mqtt-fx-3-profile-created"><br/><br/></p>